gilles-didier/PeacewiseFBD/README.md

 		set the number of samples required to estimate the maximum likelihood -r <number>
 		set the random seed
+	-l <length>
+		set the length of the stratigraphic range of the simulated fossils to <length>
 	-m <number>
 		set the minimum size of the simulated trees to <number>
 	-M <number>